alttch/finac/README.md

 you should use account and currency codes as object identifiers. **All codes are case-insensitive**.

+Inside database, Finac uses numeric IDs to connect objects, so all their codes can be changed without any problems.

 ## Special features

 ### Lazy exchange